Judge hits tiebreaking single in 10th, Yankees beat Rays 3-1

 NOT JUST YET

-Yankees manager Aaron Boone is leaning toward having DH Giancarlo Stanton possibly make his first appearance in left field this season not against the Rays but during the upcoming weekend interleague series at Miami.
+Boone is leaning toward having DH Giancarlo Stanton possibly make his first appearance in left field this season not against the Rays but during the upcoming weekend interleague series at Miami.

 TRAINER’S ROOM